Case Study · Oracle ULA Certification & Licensing Assessment

 Oracle increasingly uses Java SE compliance as additional leverage in renewal negotiations.
 In most enterprises, a rigorous Java assessment reveals that the majority of Java installations either do not require Oracle licensing or can be migrated to OpenJDK.
 The Java exposure that Oracle presents as a multi-hundred-thousand-dollar problem is typically reducible to a minimal subscription covering a small number of genuinely Oracle-dependent systems.

-“The pattern we see in Oracle ULA renewals is consistent: Oracle calculates the maximum possible licensing requirement, presents it as the minimum, and positions the renewal as the only alternative to a costly audit.
-In every ULA engagement we have conducted, the actual licensing requirement has been 40–75% lower than Oracle’s initial claim.
-The difference is not a negotiation discount — it is the gap between Oracle’s inflated calculation methodology and the customer’s actual, documented deployment reality.”
+"The pattern we see in Oracle ULA renewals is consistent: Oracle calculates the maximum possible licensing requirement, presents it as the minimum, and positions the renewal as the only alternative to a costly audit.
+In every ULA engagement we have conducted, the actual licensing requirement has been 40 to 75% lower than Oracle's initial claim.
+The difference is not a negotiation discount.
+It is the gap between Oracle's inflated calculation methodology and the customer's actual, documented deployment reality."

 ULA certification is the process of exiting an Oracle Unlimited License Agreement by declaring (certifying) the number of Oracle licences you have deployed.
-Upon certification, those licences become perpetual entitlements — you retain the right to use that specific number of licences indefinitely, even though the ULA has ended.
+Upon certification, those licences become perpetual entitlements.
+You retain the right to use that specific number of licences indefinitely, even though the ULA has ended.
 The certification must be completed within a defined window (typically 30 days before ULA expiry) and must meet the contractual requirements specified in the ULA.
-A properly executed certification converts unlimited deployment rights into a specific licence count at no additional cost.

 Oracle cannot refuse a certification that meets the contractual requirements of the ULA.
-However, Oracle can challenge the accuracy of the certification — disputing the licence counts, deployment methodology, or compliance of the certification process.
+However, Oracle can challenge the accuracy of the certification, disputing the licence counts, deployment methodology, or compliance of the certification process.
 This is why independent preparation is critical: a certification built on meticulous deployment data, verified licence counts, and contractual compliance is extremely difficult for Oracle to challenge successfully.
-Oracle’s leverage comes from certification mistakes, not from the right to refuse.

 Oracle typically calculates renewal pricing based on the maximum possible licensing requirement rather than actual usage.
-The most common inflation tactic is applying “soft partitioning” rules to virtualised environments — counting every physical processor in every VMware host where Oracle may be deployed, regardless of actual resource allocation.
-Other tactics include counting disaster recovery environments at full licensing, including development and test environments in production licence counts, and adding products (like Java SE) that are outside the ULA scope.
-Independent assessment consistently reduces the actual requirement by 40–75% versus Oracle’s initial claim.
+The most common inflation tactic is applying "soft partitioning" rules to virtualised environments, counting every physical processor in every VMware host where Oracle may be deployed, regardless of actual resource allocation.
+Other tactics include counting disaster recovery environments at full licensing, including development and test environments in production licence counts, and adding products like Java SE that are outside the ULA scope.

 It depends on your Oracle strategy.
 If you plan to expand Oracle usage significantly (new database deployments, cloud migration to OCI), a renegotiated ULA may be more cost-effective than certification plus incremental licence purchases.
-If your Oracle footprint is stable or declining, certification is almost always the better option — you retain perpetual licences for current usage at zero additional cost and eliminate the financial burden of a ULA renewal.
-An independent Oracle licensing assessment should precede either decision to ensure you understand your actual position.
+If your Oracle footprint is stable or declining, certification is almost always the better option.
+You retain perpetual licences for current usage at zero additional cost and eliminate the financial burden of a ULA renewal.
+An independent Oracle licensing assessment should precede either decision.

-Typically 10–16 weeks from engagement start to completed certification.
-The timeline includes: deployment inventory (3–4 weeks), usage analysis and Oracle claim challenge (2–3 weeks), optimisation actions (2–4 weeks during the final months of the ULA), certification preparation (2–3 weeks), and Oracle communication and resolution (2–4 weeks).
+Typically 10 to 16 weeks from engagement start to completed certification.
+The timeline includes: deployment inventory (3 to 4 weeks), usage analysis and Oracle claim challenge (2 to 3 weeks), optimisation actions (2 to 4 weeks during the final months of the ULA), certification preparation (2 to 3 weeks), and Oracle communication and resolution (2 to 4 weeks).
 We recommend engaging an independent advisor at least 6 months before ULA expiry to allow adequate preparation time.
-Late-stage engagements are possible but limit optimisation opportunities.

 FF